-Beginning winter term 2006 Kinesiology now offers a Movement Science to School of Music students only.
+Kinesiology offers a minor in Movement Science to School of Music students only.
 The Movement Science minor is a course of study focused on the fundamental aspects of human performance.
 Upon completion of the minor, students will have a broad understanding of the biological and behavioral aspects of human movement.